 SSA Hearing Office

-Kansas City Hearing Office
+Kansas City, MOSSA Hearing Office

 The 16 judges at this office exhibit a wide range of approval tendencies, with individual allowance rates spanning from 22% to 88%.
 Because cases are assigned randomly, you cannot choose your judge, and each one weighs evidence according to their own interpretation of regulations.
 This variance means that your documentation must be robust enough to stand up to the most rigorous scrutiny regardless of who presides over your session.